Social Security Disability Insurance: Application

 SSA will determine whether the applicant is "insured" for Social Security disability benefits.
 Generally, this depends on whether the applicant has worked "long enough – and recently enough - and paid Social Security taxes" on earnings.
 With regard to disabled widow(er) or disabled adult child Social Security benefits, however, the applicant does not have to be insured based on the individual's own employment history.
 Rather, in those cases, the deceased spouse or the parent of the disabled adult child must have worked in Social Security employment and achieved the required insured status.

 SSA will also determine whether the individual is performing substantial gainful activity, which means earning above certain levels.
 If the individual is performing substantial gainful activity, then the application for disability is denied.

 If the applicant is found to be insured for Social Security benefits and not performing substantial gainful activity, SSA will send the application to the Disability Determination Service (DDS) agency in the applicant's state.
 The state DDS, which is under contract with SSA, will make a determination of whether the individual is disabled or not.
 The state DDS must follow federal rules regarding the definition of disability under the Social Security Act when making this determination.

 Initial Determination

-The decision about disability is based on a sequential evaluation of medical and other evidence.
-The sequence for adults is:
+The determination of a disability claim is based on a five-step sequential evaluation process, which examines medical and other evidence.
+For adults, the sequence is: